sheqi/GAN_Review/GAN_CV/README.md

 # GAN Review for Computer Vision
-A Survey and Taxonomy of the Recent GANs Development.
+A Survey and Taxonomy of the Recent GANs Development in computer vision.
 Please refer to the details in recent review paper [“Generative Adversarial Networks in Computer Vision: A Survey and Taxonomy” Zhengwei Wang and Qi She and Tomas E. Ward](https://dl.acm.org/doi/abs/10.1145/3439723) ([arxiv version](https://arxiv.org/pdf/1906.01529.pdf)).
 We also provide a list of papers related to GANs on computer vision in the GAN_CV.csv file.

 If you find this useful in your research, please consider citing: